anjali-205/Chatbot/README.md

 This is a chatbot built using node.js and express.
-It is basic chatbot using eventaddlistner for chat handling.
+It is basic chatbot using eventaddlistner function for chat handling.
 Static database is used for the response generation.

 Clone the project